tsvietOK/TelegramThemeCreator/README.md

 # TelegramThemeCreator

-Telegram theme creator it is an app that creates dark variant of themes with required hue for Telegram.
+Telegram theme creator it is an app that creates dark variant of themes with required accent color for Telegram.

 ## Screenshots